Saudi court jails women's rights activist, posing challenge for Biden | Politics

 Hathloul was also charged with speaking to foreign diplomats and with international media about women's rights in the kingdom, including Reuters, which declined to comment.
 "The case against Loujain, based solely on her human rights activism, is a travesty of justice and reveals the depths to which they will go to root out independent voices," said Adam Coogle of Human Rights Watch.

-The Saudi government media office did not immediately respond to a Reuters request for comment.
+The Saudi government media office did not respond to a Reuters request for comment.

 - READ MORE ON: